elara-bots-archived/PublicBot-Cmdo/README.md

 Notice
 =====================
-This is **NOT** for people who are just starting.
+- This is **NOT** for people who are just starting.
 I suggest you go watch a few tutorials to get the general idea of how to create a bot before even attempting to run this code etc..

+- If you have a bot from the previous version it will not work if you use stuff from this repository, This is on the master branch of Discord.js and Elaracmdo/discord.js-commando

 Getting Started